Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements: Problem Formulation and Notation

-In this section we state the main results of the paper.
-First, we show how minimizers of $J_\abg^R$ yield under minimal assumptions solutions to the inverse problem \eqref{A}.
-Second, to explain the performance observed in Figure \ref{fig:Greyscale}, we introduce a versatile matrix model class and come up with a suitable restricted isometry property (RIP), which captures both low-rankness and sparsity, \red{and} provide bounds on a sufficient number of measurements for subgaussian operators to fulfill the RIP with high probability.
-Finally, local convergence of ATLAS to global minimizers of $J^R_{\alpha,\beta}$ is proved.
+We are now ready to state the main results of the paper.
+First, we show in Section \ref{sec:Main1} how minimizers of $J_\abg^R$ yield, under mild assumptions, solutions to the inverse problem \eqref{A}.
+Second, to explain the reconstruction performance observed in numerical simulations, we introduce in Section \ref{sec:RecoveryPropertiesRIP} a versatile matrix model class and come up with a suitable and novel restricted isometry property (RIP), which captures both low-rankness and sparsity, \red{and} provide in Section \ref{SectionRIP} bounds on a sufficient number of measurements for subgaussian operators to fulfill the RIP with high probability.
+Finally, local convergence of ATLAS to global minimizers of $J^R_{\alpha,\beta}$ is discussed in Section \ref{LocalConvergenceSection}.

-\subsection{Properties of Minimizers of $J_\abg^R$}
+\section{Properties of Minimizers of $J_\abg^R$}

 Let us begin with some basic properties that minimizers of $J_\abg^R$ have under very general assumptions.
 For a given minimizer $(u_\abg^1,...,u_\abg^R,v_\abg^1,...,v_\abg^R)$ of $J_\abg^R$ we denote